JakeCRichards/Vocabulary-of-EDI/README.md

 The home page was created first and this was used as template for the other pages.

-An AI (copilot) was used to generate the sites content and assist in development.
+An AI (copilot) was used to assist in development.

 ## Deployment